Chapter 5: the swapchain

 B.1.
 GLFW, windows and surfaces

-GLFW is a cross-platform library that provides an interface for interacting with windows and I/O. Although it was originally developed for use with OpenGL, it also supports Vulkan.
+GLFW is a cross-platform library that provides an interface for interacting with windows and I/O. Although it was originally developed for use with OpenGL, it supports Vulkan.
 This subsection uses C because GLFW is a C library, though GLFW bindings are available for all popular enough programming languages.
 We define a special preprocessor macro before including GLFW to let it know that we will use it in a Vulkan setting (this works for most setups; if it does not for yours, check GLFW's website):

 We can then create a window (see glfwWindowHint, glfwCreateWindow and GLFWwindow):